 You Can't Deduct the Whole Fee

-Registration fees are calculated based on several different factors in most states, including your vehicle’s weight, age, and value.
-There’s often an add-on fee for your license plate as well.
-Only the portion of the registration fee that’s based on the value of your vehicle is deductible for federal tax purposes.
+Registration fees are based on a few factors in most states, including your vehicle's weight, age, and value.
+There's often an add-on fee for your license plate as well.
+Only the portion of the registration fee that's based on the value of your vehicle is deductible for federal tax purposes.

 Your total registration fee might be $175, but your actual tax deduction is limited to $60 if that includes $2 for each $1,000 of value and your car is worth $30,000, or $2 times 30.
 You can't claim the whole $175.

-The situation can be further complicated because a car owner in California might be able to pinpoint the value-based portion of their registration fee much more easily than if you’re living in New Jersey.
+The matter can be further complicated because a car owner in California might be able to pinpoint the value-based portion of their registration fee much more easily than you could if you're living in New Jersey.
 Billing statements can vary a great deal by state, and some states provide more information than others.

 Contact your state's taxing authority if you're in doubt, or ask a local tax professional.
 It's a safe guess that they have some experience in pinning down their state's possibly elusive value-based number.

-The IRS imposes a couple other rules for deductibility of car registration fees.
-First, the value-based portion of your fee is only considered a tax, making it deductible, if it’s assessed annually.
+The IRS imposes a couple of other rules for the deductibility of car registration fees.
+First, the value-based portion of your fee must be a tax, making it deductible if it's assessed annually.

 You must also be personally responsible for paying the tax.
 This means that the car is registered in your name.

 Itemizing vs. the Standard Deduction

-It can be worth the trouble of claiming this deduction if you have a lot of itemized deductions, enough so that their total exceeds the value of the standard deduction for your filing status.
+It can be worth the trouble of claiming this deduction if you have a lot of itemized deductions, enough so that their total exceeds the value of the standard deduction available for your filing status.
 But this became more of a reach in 2018 with the passage of the TCJA.